Council of Twelve Apostles (Community of Christ)

-In the Community of Christ, the Council of Twelve Apostles is one of the governing bodies in the church hierarchy.
-They are disciples who hold the priesthood office of apostle, and are responsible for the evangelistic witness of the church.
+The Council of Twelve Apostles is one of the governing bodies in the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS) now called the Community of Christ.
+They are disciples who hold the priesthood office of apostle.
+It is responsible for the evangelistic witness of the church.
 Apostles are also high priests in the Melchizedek priesthood of the church.